 - a crawling sensation

 Fibromyalgia is a condition that causes widespread pain throughout the body and sleep problems, among other symptoms.
-About 4 million adults in the United States have fibromyalgia, estimates the Centers for Disease Control and Prevention.
+About in the United States have fibromyalgia, estimates the Centers for Disease Control and Prevention.
 The cause of the condition is still unknown.

 People living with fibromyalgia may be more sensitive to pain than others.
 It causes a number of symptoms that can take a toll on your physical and mental health, including: